Amtrak Platform Station

 eTickets

-After purchasing a ticket online or over the phone, Amtrak emails you a receipt and a pdf attachment of your travel documents.
+After purchasing a ticket online or over the phone, Amtrak emails you a receipt and a PDF attachment of your travel documents.
 You can print them out from home or show the conductor the barcode from the email.

 Platform stations do not have Amtrak ticket machines.